livenpay/documentation/Liven-FAQ.md

 To pay for your bill with Liven, you can use your linked debit/credit card, or LVN.
 If you don’t have enough LVN to pay for the bill in full, you can use your LVN and the remainder will be billed to your debit card. *(or perhaps you’re lucky enough to find a promo code - WhatTheFAQ5)*

 ## I want to buy LVN how can I buy it?
-You can buy LVN in the Liven app or through the ICO dashboard available on livenpay.io.
+You can buy LVN in the Liven app or through the Token Sale dashboard available on livenpay.io.
 If you intend on making a contribution greater than $500 AUD, please refer to the dashboard.

 ## How much is LVN worth currently?
 Until the LVN coins are minted and the dynamic exchange rate is active, we will not know the exact value of LVN.
 However, we approximate the internal spending power of each LVN token to be worth 1.5-2 cents on launch day.
 The value of LVN internally within the Liven network compared to external markets will differ.
 LVN’s internal value will be determined by the dynamic Reward Protocol.
 LVN’s external value will be determined by external market forces of supply and demand - How the internal price of LVN is insulated from external market fluctuations can be read in detail in the white paper.